google/zetasql/docs/functions-and-operators.md

     you want to obtain from the input.
 If this optional parameter is not provided, then the JSONPath `$` symbol is applied, which means that all of the data is analyzed.

+There are differences between the JSON-formatted string and JSON input types.
+For details, see [Differences between the JSON and JSON-formatted STRING types][differences-json-and-string].

 **Return type**